dabeedc/teamesse/README.md

 - Authentication

 Standard Requirements:
-- Tracking study habits and/or stats
+- Tracking study habits and/or stats (GitHub style heatmap for days/intervals)
 - Sharing user profile/stats with others
 - Commenting/reacting to other user's stats